Every second autumn, odd numbered years.

 - Essay, accounts for 20% of total grade.

 The grading scale used is A to F. Grade A is the highest passing grade, grade F is a fail.

-Type of assessment: Oral exam (New exam)
+Type of assessment: Oral examination (New exam)